rokmohar/alexa-assistant/readme.md

 **Known issues:-**

+1. **This skill uses chargable services on Amazon Web Services - although these *should* be free for the first 12 months of use if you are a new user of AWS.
+Otherwise the costs will be approx $5.20 per year based upon 1000 calls to the skill a month** See the AWS Charges section below for more details

 1. If you unlink the skill to your account and then re-enable it then the skill might keep asking for you to re-link every hour.
 You can resolve this by going to this page and removing the Alexa Skill https://myaccount.google.com/permissions?pli=1.
 You should then be able to relink the skill permanently.